Hi everyone! This past week has been the most exciting and

 A couple of pics of the scenery along the way.

-felt the next day!
+If we felt tired that night though, it was nothing compared to what we felt the next day!
 The touristic attractions surrounding Torotoro are a breath-taking part of nature, shown by exploring caverns and taking long hikes!
 We spent our first day doing just that.
-We hiked all morning; our guide showing us many plants of medical use and
+We hiked all morning; our guide showing us many plants of medical use and faded paintings thousands of years old.

 These mountain faces have slowly eroded, leaving countless layers of rock exposed.